PulmonaryMRI/.github/profile/README.md

-# Pulmonary MRI
+# Pulmonary MRI GitHub Organization

 Welcome to the **Pulmonary MRI** GitHub organization!
+The purpose of this organization is to provide a centralized resource of software repositories supporting the development and use of pulmonary (lung) MRI.
 We develop open-source tools for pulmonary (lung) MRI acquisition, reconstruction, and analysis, with a focus on motion compensation and functional imaging.
+Modify the organization profile README to include the following:
+Purpose - provide a centralized resource for software repositories supporting the development and use of Pulmonary MRI.
+This is open to any researchers to join and for any repository to listed
+Community - include requests to join the organization, and requests to have your repository listed by the organization Listing of all public repsoitories with short description and, if available, associated publication

 ## 🫁 About Us

-We are a research group dedicated to advancing pulmonary MRI techniques.
-Our work spans novel reconstruction algorithms, motion management strategies, and reproducible research tools for structural and functional lung imaging.
+This effort is led by MRI researchers dedicated to advancing pulmonary MRI techniques.
+The scope of the repositories is intended to support any pulmonary MRI methods, including (but not limited to) image reconstruction algorithms, motion management strategies, pulse sequences, structural imaging methods, functional lung imaging methods, and hyperpolarized gas (e.g. Xe-129) methods.

 ## 📦 Repositories